 Nowhere in this play is there of a mention of the word "crucible."
 So where exactly did that come from?
 And what in the world is a crucible, anyway?

 It turns out the word has two definitions.

-The title (and the entire play) is also a metaphor for the anti-communist craze of America's Red Scare, led by Sen. Joe McCarthy.
-Thanks to the efforts of McCarthy's House Un-American Activities Committee, the whole United States became a "crucible," in which citizens beliefs about what it means to be American were deeply tested, in the highest halls of government.
+The title (and the entire play) is also a metaphor for the anti-communist craze of America's Red Scare, led by Senator Joseph McCarthy.
+Thanks to the efforts of McCarthy's House Un-American Activities Committee, the whole United States became a "crucible" in which citizens' beliefs about what it meant to be American were deeply tested in the highest halls of government.